 Spicy Peanut Noodle Salad With Cucumbers, Red Peppers, and Basil

-Our version of cold peanut noodles goes heavy on the produce, so much so that it's more of a vegetable salad that happens to have some noodles mixed in.
-We use all sorts of veggies, including bell peppers, cucumber, mung bean sprouts, and a full cup of fresh herbs.
-All the ingredients are tossed in a peanut butter dressing made with soy sauce, chili sauce, and lime juice or rice wine vinegar.
+Our version of cold peanut noodles goes heavy on the produce—so much so that it's more of a vegetable salad that happens to have some noodles mixed in.
+We use all sorts of veggies, including bell peppers, cucumber, mung bean sprouts, and a full cup of fresh basil, mint, and/or cilantro.
+To balance out the vegetal bite, we toss all the ingredients in a rich yet bright peanut butter–based dressing, flavored with soy sauce, chili sauce, and lime juice or rice wine vinegar.

 Sichuan Shirataki Sesame Noodle Salad With Cucumber, Sichuan Peppercorn, Chili Oil, and Peanuts

-Peanut noodles aren't the only option when you're in the mood for a cold Asian noodle salad.
-This recipe uses shirataki—light, slippery noodles made of yam starch—which are mixed with Sichuan peppercorn and chili-infused oil, black vinegar, garlic, soy sauce, and peanuts.
-Scallions, cucumber, and cilantro (leaves and thin stems) brighten up the salad.
+Peanut noodles are a reliable option when you're craving an Asian-style cold noodle salad, but they're not the only one.
+This recipe uses shirataki—light, slippery noodles made of yam starch—mixed with hot and numbing Sichuan peppercorn and chili-infused oil, black vinegar, garlic, soy sauce, and peanuts.
+Scallions, cucumber, and cilantro (both leaves and tender stems) brighten up the salad.

 Easy Vegan Crispy Tofu Spring Rolls With Peanut-Tamarind Dipping Sauce

 Salads aren't the only way to use lots of fresh herbs—you can also pack them into spring rolls.
-Cilantro, mint, and Thai basil are all solid choices for these vegan spring rolls, which are filled with crispy slow-cooked marinated tofu and served with a peanut-tamarind sauce for dipping.
+Or, better yet, set out a stack of wrappers and bowls of fillings, and let your guests create their own!
+Cilantro, mint, Thai basil, julienned carrots, pea shoots, and toasted peanuts are all solid add-ins for these vegan rolls, filled with crispy slow-cooked tofu and served with a peanut-tamarind sauce for dipping.

 Grilled Vegetable and Jasmine Rice Salad With Herbs and Cashews

-This variation on Thai grilled beef salad takes a meat-light approach, replacing the beef with grilled onion, carrots, snap peas, peppers, and jalapeños.
-The only thing that keeps the recipe from being vegetarian is a tablespoon and a half of fish sauce, which we mix into the vinaigrette that dresses the vegetables, herbs, and rice.
+This variation on a Thai grilled-beef salad takes a meat-light approach, replacing the beef with grilled onion, carrots, snap peas, peppers, and jalapeños—it's still got plenty of herbs, though, including Thai basil, cilantro, and mint.
+The only thing that keeps the recipe from being vegetarian is a tablespoon and a half of fish sauce, which we mix into the vinaigrette.

 Isan-Style Thai Sliced-Steak Salad

-If you want your steak salads to, well, have steak in them, try this Isan-style salad made with beef, onion, tomato, mint, and basil.
-The dressing really makes the salad—the mix of garlic, dried and fresh chilies, lime juice, fish sauce, and brown sugar gives the salad that classic sour-salty-sweet-spicy Thai flavor.
+If you want your steak salads to have, well, steak in them, try this Isan-style salad made with beef, onion, tomato, mint, and basil.
+The dressing really makes the salad—the potent mix of garlic, dried and fresh chilies, lime juice, fish sauce, and brown sugar gives the salad that classic sour-salty-sweet-spicy Thai flavor.

 Isan-Style Spicy Thai Fried Pork Rind and Herb Salad

-Before we leave Northeastern Thailand I've got to share this recipe that stars an ingredient you probably don't associate with salad: store-bought pork rinds.
-They don't have quite the same texture of homemade chicharrones, but they do let you make this flavorful salad in just about ten minutes.
+This recipe stars an ingredient you probably don't associate with salad: store-bought pork rinds.
+No, they don't have quite the same texture of homemade chicharrones, but they do allow you to make this flavorful salad in just about 10 minutes.
+We combine the pork rinds with fresh cilantro and mint, tomatoes, mung bean sprouts, red onion, and scallions, plus a fiery dressing flavored with Thai chili, lime, and fish sauce.

 Steak and Corn Salad With Salsa Verde

-This hearty-yet-refreshing salad is a great way to use up leftover steak.
-We start by slicing the chilled beef into thin slices, then toss it with cooked corn, red onion, and a Spanish salsa verde flavored with pickles, capers, anchovies, fresh parsley and mint, and olive oil.
+This hearty yet refreshing salad is a great way to use up leftover steak, so it's perfect for lunch the day after a barbecue.
+Start by cutting the chilled beef into thin slices, then toss it with cooked fresh corn, red onion, and a punchy Spanish salsa verde flavored with pickles, capers, anchovies, fresh parsley and mint, and olive oil.

 Grilled Chicken and Cabbage Salad With Creamy Tahini Dressing

-Another way to use leftovers, this recipe takes grilled chicken and gives it new life by massaging it with olive oil and lemon juice and mixing it with crunchy cabbage and a creamy tahini-based dressing.
-To keep the salad nice and light we add half a cup each of chopped parsley, mint, and cilantro.
+Another helpful way to use up leftover meats, this recipe gives grilled chicken new life by massaging it with olive oil and lemon juice, then mixing it with crunchy red cabbage and a creamy tahini-based dressing.
+To keep the salad light and refreshing, we also add half a cup each of chopped parsley, mint, and cilantro.

 Shredded Chicken With Soba and Miso-Butter Sauce

-This chicken dish is flavored with a combination of salty, savory miso paste and rich, creamy butter.
-We sear and poach the chicken and then cook the soba in the same pot so that it picks up extra flavor from the drippings.
-After mixing together the chicken, noodles, and sauce we finish with fresh scallions, cilantro, and bean sprouts.
+This deceptively easy, one-pot chicken dish gets its addictive flavor from the magical combination of salty, savory miso paste and rich, creamy butter.
+We sear and poach the chicken, then cook the soba in the same pot so that it picks up extra flavor from the drippings.
+After mixing together the chicken, noodles, and sauce, we finish it all with fresh scallions, cilantro, and bean sprouts.

 DIY Chicken and Dill Instant Noodles

 This recipe combines the convenience of instant noodles with the satisfaction of a home-cooked meal.
 We assemble the dish by filling resealable glass jars with chicken base, peas, onion, chicken, and noodles, plus fresh dill sealed in plastic bags.
-When it's time to eat remove the dill, add boiling water and let the noodles sit for two minutes, then mix the dill back in.
+When it's time to eat, remove the dill, add boiling water, and let the noodles sit for two minutes, then mix the dill back in.
+You'll be the envy of everyone in your office when you bring these to work.

 Warm Couscous Salad With Salmon and Mustard-Dill Dressing

-Dill, mustard, and salmon is a classic pairing, and here we use it by mixing pearled couscous with flaked seared salmon, dill, mustard, and lemon juice.
-To make the salad a little more filling we also wilt in a big handful of spinach right before serving.
+Dill, mustard, and salmon is a classic trio.
+Here, we make it into a full meal by mixing pearled couscous with flaked seared salmon, dill, mustard, and lemon juice.
+To make the salad a little more filling, we also wilt in a big handful of spinach right before serving.